dealien/SCIENCE-Project-To-Do-List/take-a-tug-up-river-from-the-ocean-to-sandy-shores.md

 **Date of Attempt:** December 12, 2016

 ## Info
-Just a relaxing river cruise, devoid of any fire, explosions or death...
+Just a relaxing river cruise, devoid of any fire, explosions, and/or death...
 No, really.
 Trust me.

 ## Report
-God dammit!
+GODDAMMIT!!!
 That blasted bridge got in the way!
-It wouldn't have been a problem if we were in a smaller boat, but it was simply too low for the Tug to fit under.
+It wouldn't have been a problem if we were in a smaller boat, but the bridge was simply too low for the Tug to fit under.

-The river was also really shallow, and thus the
+The river was also really shallow, and thus the Tug kept hitting the bottom and getting stuck.

-## Records